whiteSHADOW1234/FinalProject/README.md

 #### 4. Find a friend to play this game with you ~
 Or you can just play this game with your hands if you don't have friends...

+## Main Game Scene
++ Nice looking backgrounds (main scene)
++ Game Start Button
++ Setting Button

+### Description:
+After pressing the Game Start Button, you'll enter the Mode Selecting Page.

+After pressing the Setting Button, you'll enter the Game Setting Page.

+## Mode Selecting Page
++ Nice looking backgrounds (mode selecting scene)
++ Basic Mode Button
++ Advance Mode(PVE) Button
++ Super Mode Button (Not activated right now)

+### Description:
+After pressing the Basic Mode Button, you'll enter the Basic Mode.

+After pressing the Advance Mode(PVE) Button, you'll enter the Advance Mode(PVE).

+After pressing the Super Mode Button, you'll enter the Super Mode.

-## Game Setting Mode
+## Game Setting Page
-+ Control the volume of the music
++ Volume Bar with number changing while dragging it
++ Mute Button
++ AI Speed customize Button
++ Back button
 + Nice looking backgrounds (setting scene)
 ### Description:
-Player could set the volume of the playing music by dragging the bar in the setting scene.
+Set the volume of the music by dragging the bar or pushing mute button in the setting scene.

+After checking the AI speed customize button,you could set the red side's speed in PVE mode.

+Oh, don't forget to press the confirm button!
+  *There are some secret things hidding in here...*

+After customize your setting do not forget to press the Back button to confirm your changes.